delphidabbler/codesnip/README.md

 Oh no, not getting into promising anything!
 It all depends on how much time and enthusiasm I have.
 This is my hobby after all.

+## Comments & Suggestions Welcome

+I'm more than happy to receive suggestions, comments, ideas etc. and you are welcome to use the [CodeSnip 5 Belvedere](https://github.com/delphidabbler/codesnip/discussions/42) discussion thread to share your thoughts.
+Please use that thread in preference to the Issues page for anything to do with `belvedere`.

 ## Blog

 I'm planning to do an occasional blog post or two if and when I make progress.
 Those posts will appear on the existing [CodeSnip Blog](https://codesnip-app.blogspot.com/).